Gunman kills at least 18 children at Texas elementary school

 The massacre at Robb Elementary School in the heavily Latino town of Uvalde was the deadliest shooting at a U.S. grade school since a gunman killed 20 children and six adults at Sandy Hook Elementary in Newtown, Connecticut, almost a decade ago.

-“My heart is broken today,” said Hal Harrell, the school district superintendent, announcing that all school activities were cancelled until further notice.
-“We’re a small community and we’re going to need your prayers to get through this.”
+“My heart is broken today,” said Hal Harrell, the school district superintendent, announcing that all school activities were canceled until further notice.
+“We’re a small community, and we’re going to need your prayers to get through this.”

 The attack also came just 10 days after a deadly, racist rampage at a Buffalo, New York, supermarket that added to a yearslong series of mass killings at churches, schools and stores.
 And the prospects for any reform of the nation's gun regulations seemed as dim as in the aftermath of the Sandy Hook deaths.

-President Joe Biden appeared ready for a fight and called for new gun restrictions in an address to the nation hours after the attack.
+President Joe Biden appeared ready for a fight, calling for new gun restrictions in an address to the nation hours after the attack.

 Many of the injured were rushed to Uvalde Memorial Hospital, where staff members in scrubs and devastated victims' relatives could be seen weeping as they walked out of the complex.